beatlabs/harvester/README.md

 Consul has support for versioning (`ModifyIndex`) which allows us to change the value only if the version is higher than the one currently.

-## Todo

-Will be github issues once we move to thebeatapp organization.

-- create logo for harvester
-- !!! base64 decode string in value of the kv
-- create examples folder with a service implementation (@d.baltas)
-- Error handling
-  - Logging
-  - return chan error and let the client handle it
-- First beta version
-- Support change events which can be fired (chan with change...)
-- Support nesting (structs...)

 ## How to Contribute

 See [Contribution Guidelines](CONTRIBUTE.md).